muhammadAkbar7/Email-Service-Application/README.md

 # Email-Service-Application
-Base Application that allows business to have users sign up with email and sends out subsequent email updates
+Application is hosted on the Google cloud server with data stored in Firestore When users sign up with their emails, the application sends email updates using the SendGrid API